ogbotemi-2000/rmrf-css/README.md

 })

 /* defaults to {html:'./', css:'css', out:'dist'}.
- * 'dist' is created if it does not exist
+ * the output directory is created if it does not exist */ rem_css()
- */
-rem_css()